clnsmth/soso/docs/source/dev/design.rst

 Metadata Mapping
 ----------------

-We utilize the `Simple Standard for Sharing Ontological Mappings`_ (SSSOM) for semantic mapping SOSO to metadata standards.
+We utilize the `Simple Standard for Sharing Ontological Mappings`_ (SSSOM) for semantic mapping metadata standards to SOSO.
 SSSOM provides a framework for expressing the match precision and other essential information to guide developer implementations.

 We apply SSSOM following `SSSOM guidelines`_, with some nuanced additions tailored to our project's needs.
 One such addition is the inclusion of a `subject_category` column, which aids in grouping and improving the readability of highly nested `subject_id` values.
 Additionally, we've formatted `subject_id` values using an arbitrary hierarchical path-like expression, enhancing clarity for the reader in understanding which property is being referenced.
 Note, while this path is human-readable, it is not machine-actionable.